Skip to main content

 • Nominations collected each quarter (July, October, January, April)

-• Nominations reviewed each quarter
+• Nominations reviewed quarterly

-• Ceremony occurs late June
+• Ceremony occurs late July

 A department-wide ceremony will be held during the summer to announce and recognize recipients.